jamesdelaneyie/unbias/README.md

-# BIAS 2
+# BIAS2

-A multiplayer game built with PixiJS and nengi.
+A multiplayer environment.
+Networked with nengi.js, rendered by pixi.js and made physical with p2.js.

 ## Setup